So, after the long months of creating product strategies, designing and developing, you’ve finally released your dream app. Congratulations!

 Interestingly, most users are keen to interact with in-app messages.
 According to Airship, it is one of the most effective messaging channels, with an average engagement rate of 44% for high-performing apps and 26% for medium-performing apps.

-With in-app messages, you can deliver a direct message to the right person at the right time based on their personal data and previous activity.
-For that reason, I can say, without a doubt, that it’s one of the most powerful engagement strategies available.
+With in-app messaging, you can deliver a direct message to the right person at the right time based on their personal data and previous activity.
+For that reason, I can say, without a doubt, that it’s one of the most powerful user retention strategies available.

-6. Use push notifications in the right way
+6. Send push notifications in the right way

 Push notifications are one of the most proven strategies to grab user attention and keep them coming back to your app — but only if done the right way.
 Why do I stress this so strongly?
 Because overly intrusive notifications won’t engage users, that’s for sure.
 The outcome could be quite the opposite: irritated users who keep getting meaningless messages will uninstall the application sooner rather than later.